cloudpeak/tin/README.md

 # Notes
-  + in alpha phase, may buggy..
+  + in alpha phase, may be kinda buggy..
   + most of the code is copied or adapted from golang, chromium, libuv,  boost, etc.

 # Platforms